inlieuoffun/inlieuoffun.github.io/README.md

  - `audio-file`: The direct URL of the episode audio file [string]
  - `summary`: A brief summary of the episode [string, optional].
 If this is provided, it is shown in the Episode Log.
- - `topics`: A comma-separated list of topics [string, optional].
-If this is provided and there is not a summary, it is shown in the Episode Log.
  - `links`: A list of related hyperlinks [optional].
 Shown on the Episode Log.
  - `special`: If true, cosmetically flag this episode as interesting in the Episode Log.